teal4lk/Simple-Expense-tracker/README.md

 > 2 - Get total Expense
 >
 > 3 - Get expense by category
->   * OPTIONAL: Offers the ability to select a specific singular category to look at the data for
+>   * OPTIONAL (python only): Offers the ability to select a specific singular category to look at the data for
 >
 > 4 - Expense Trend
->     * OPTIONAL: Offers the ability to see the expense trend as a table using matplotlib
+>     * OPTIONAL (python only): Offers the ability to see the expense trend as a table using matplotlib
 >
 > 5 -  Get the Highest and Lowest Spend Category
 >